NCAR/geocat-viz/CONTRIBUTING.md

         [GeoCAT-viz Issues](https://github.com/NCAR/GeoCAT-viz/issues)
         that describes need for the functionality you are planning to contribute.

+2. Determine which module is the best home for your new function.

-2. Create a new folder under `$GEOCAT_VIZ/src/geocat/viz/` and implement your plotting function inside, making use of the pre-defined parent classes if appropriate
+    - If necessary, create a new `.py` module under `$GEOCAT_VIZ/src/geocat/viz/`.

+    - Implement your plotting function inside the chosen module, making use of the pre-defined parent classes if appropriate

-3. Add the function to the namespace by adding it to `$GEOCAT_VIZ/src/geocat/viz/__init__.py`
+3. Add new modules to the namespace by adding it to `$GEOCAT_VIZ/src/geocat/viz/__init__.py`

 # Adding functionality to the User API Documentation